harbaum/FPGA-Companion/src/bl616/README.md

 ### Flashing the firmware

+First, you need to unplug the M0S_DOCK from USB, press the BOOT button and plug the M0S Dock back into the PCs USB with the BOOT button still pressed.
+Once connected release the BOOT button.
+The device should now be in bootloader mode and show up with its bootloader on the PC.

+For Tang Console press and hold the "BOOT" button on the board (bottom left corner, close to one of the USB-C port), then plug in the USB cable.
+This enters the BL616 into the programming mode.

-figure out µC bootloader COM port and use shell command to program:
+Figure out µC bootloader COM port and use shell command to program:
 Press Windows + R keyboard shortcut to launch the Windows Run box, type “devmgmt.msc” , and click the OK button.

 Device Manager will open.